 Whether running sprints, long-distance swimming or lifting weights, athletes expend more energy than the average person and their bodies need additional nutrients to recover from intense physical activity.
 Protein plays an important role in an athlete’s diet as the nutrient helps repair and strengthen muscle tissue.
-Recently, high protein diets have become popular among athletes — especially those seeking a leaner, more defined physique.
+High protein diets are popular among athletes — especially those seeking a leaner, more defined physique.
 But how much protein is really necessary?

 While protein is critical in building muscle mass, more is not necessarily better.
 Eating large amounts of lean protein will not equate with a toned body.

 When determining protein requirements for athletes, it’s important to look at the athlete’s overall diet.
-During periods of both rest and activity, protein contributes about 10 percent of the total fuel an athlete’s body uses.
-The remaining fuel used is made up of carbohydrates and fat.
+About 10 to 15 percent of an athlete's total calories should come from protein, with the remaining calories coming from carbohydrates and fat.
 Athletes who consume diets adequate in both these nutrients end up using less protein for energy than those who consume a higher protein diet.
-This means that protein can go toward preserving lean body mass (i.e. that lean physique).
-So in order to retain muscle, athletes need to ensure they are also meeting needs for carbs and fat, not just protein.
+This means that protein can go toward building and maintaining lean body mass.
+Athletes need to ensure that they are also meeting needs for carbs and fat, not just protein.

 Muscle growth happens only when exercise and diet are combined.

-For example, research has shown that timing of protein intake plays a significant role.
-Eating high-quality protein (such as eggs, dairy or soy) immediately after exercise — either by itself or with a carbohydrate — enhances muscle creation.
+For example, research has shown that timing of protein intake plays a role.
+Eating high-quality protein (such as meat, fish, eggs, dairy or soy) within two hours after exercise — either by itself or with a carbohydrate — enhances muscle repair and growth.